abdelrahman495/abdelrahman495/README.md

 ###

-<h6 align="center">I'm a fresh graduate in Electronics & Communication Engineering with a growing passion for DevOps.
+<h3 align="left">I'm a fresh graduate in Electronics & Communication Engineering with a growing passion for DevOps.
 I’m skilled in Linux, Git, Ansible, Docker, Kubernetes, Jenkins, AWS, Terraform, and Prometheus.
 My background in embedded systems has sharpened my problem-solving skills, which I now apply to mastering automation, cloud infrastructure, and CI/CD.
-I’m eager to take on new challenges and continue learning in the world of DevOps!</h6>
+I’m eager to take on new challenges and continue learning in the world of DevOps!</h3>

 ###